-Whether you are an avid Do It Yourself fan, or homeowner who prefers to hire out big projects, you will eventually need some sort of tool.
-In the 21stcentury, advanced battery technology has rendered corded tools a relic of the past.
+Whether you are an avid Do-It-Yourself fan or a homeowner who prefers to hire out big projects, you will eventually need some sort of tool.
+In the 21st century, advanced battery technology has rendered corded tools a relic of the past.
 While your plug-in arsenal of tools can still tackle the tasks they were designed for, their cords, and the extension cord you will inevitably need, are extremely inconvenient.
 Not to mention that they are connected to a power source that, not properly used, could kill you.

-If you have not already made the switch to owning strictly cordless tools, you will be pleasantly surprised how far they have advanced.
-Lithium batteries have replaced the Nickel-Cadmium version that were prone to failure and lacked in staying power.
+If you have not already made the switch to owning strictly cordless tools, you will be pleasantly surprised by how far they have advanced.
+Lithium batteries have replaced the Nickel-Cadmium version that was prone to failure and lacked in staying power.
 Lithium provides the power and endurance that Ni-Cad lacked.
-The current crop of cordless implements are also lighter and quieter.
+The current crop of cordless implements is also lighter and quieter.

 You Don't Need Your Own TV Show to Do Have Awesome Tools

-Regardless of your DIY skill level, there are three battery powered tools that will make your life easier and more efficient.
+Regardless of your DIY skill level, there are three battery-powered tools that will make your life easier and more efficient.
 The good news is there are a slew of manufacturers and types of tools to choose from.
-In fact, there are so many it can become confusing on which to by.
+In fact, there are so many it can become confusing on which to buy.
 You don't have to have your own workshop to enjoy the benefits that cordless tools can afford you.
 There are three that should be at least in your closet.

 Of the manufacturers of cordless power tools, and there are many, for the average Joe to boils down to two brands: Kolbat and Ryobi, each is carried in a big box home improvement store.
 Kobalt is the brand carried by Lowes and Ryobi calls Home Depot home.
-There are higher rated, sturdier and more professional brands, but either Kolbalt or Ryobi will serve the typical home owner well.
-Personally, I use Ryobi four reasons.
+There are higher rated, sturdier, and more professional brands, but either Kobalt or Ryobi will serve the typical homeowner well.
+Personally, I use Ryobi for four reasons.

-- Ryobi, along with Kolbat, are the most affordable cordless tools.
+- Ryobi and Kolbat are the most affordable cordless tools.
 They often undeservedly receive disdain from contractors and other professional builders and craftsmen.
 If you make a living using cordless tools, then by all means choose a brand you feel meets your standards.

 - Selection.
 Ryobi has the largest array of cordless tools available.
 And they keep adding new ones.
 Their selection is so vast they sell some cordless tools that I have no idea what they are used for.